lucabrugnolini/lucabrugnolini.github.io_OLD/public/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "Ph.D. in Economics, Law and Institutions" institution = "University of Rome Tor Vergata" year = '2013-2018'
+  course = "Ph.D. in Economics"
+  institution = "University of Rome Tor Vergata" year = '2013-2018'